lbd1607/graphql-intro/graphql-intro.md

 ## More Information

-- Learn GraphQL with practical tutorials: [How to GraphQL](https://www.howtographql.com).
+- Learn GraphQL with practical tutorials from [How to GraphQL](https://www.howtographql.com)
-- Check out the free EDX online course: [Exploring GraphQL: A Query Language for APIs](https://www.edx.org/course/exploring-graphql-a-query-language-for-apis).
+- Check out the free EDX online course [Exploring GraphQL: A Query Language for APIs](https://www.edx.org/course/exploring-graphql-a-query-language-for-apis)
-- Implement a GraphQL service with [a specific language](/code/).
+- Implement a GraphQL service with a specific [programming language](/code/)